TI-Toolkit/tokens-wiki/tokens/SinReg.md

 # `SinReg `

 ## Description
-Attempts iterations times to fit a sinusoidal regression model to Xlistname and Ylistname using a period guess, and stores the regression equation to regequ.
+Attempts `iterations` times to fit a sinusoidal regression model to `Xlistname` and `Ylistname` using a `period` guess, and stores the regression equation to `regequ`.

 <b>Availability</b>: Token available everywhere.